Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 The `inputStream()` factory ([input.js]) returns a stream of objects, each containing a single property `direction`, which is either positive or negative, telling us whether the ship is sailing clockwise or counterclockwise.
 These two streams are then combined into a single events stream.

+The input stream is a simple observable that listens on the `keypress` event.
+As soon as the player hits the space bar it updates the direction and emits an immutable collection.
+What makes RxJS and this stream so powerful is that it produces values using pure functions.
+The `distinctUntilChanged` filtering operator prevents the stream from emitting a value twice in a row.

 ~~~js
 return Rx.Observable
     .fromEvent(document, 'keypress')